mabel-dev/opteryx/README.md

 If you have a suggestion for an improvement or a bug, [raise a ticket](https://github.com/mabel-dev/opteryx/issues/new/choose) or start a [discussion](https://github.com/mabel-dev/opteryx/discussions).

 Want to help build Opteryx?
-See the [contribution guidance](https://github.com/mabel-dev/opteryx/blob/main/.github/CONTRIBUTING.md).
+See the [Contribution Guide](https://mabel-dev.github.io/opteryx/).

 ## Security